 James Morgan KC

-Call: 1996 | Silk: 2017
+Call: 1996 (England and Wales); 2024 (BVI) | Silk: 2017

 King's Counsel

 James Morgan KC is a highly-regarded commercial practitioner, with particular expertise in the fields of restructuring and insolvency, company and commercial dispute resolution.
 He has a wealth of trial experience (including cross-examining experts) and considerable expertise in applications for interim relief, including freezing orders and injunctions.
 James is featured as a leader in his fields of expertise by both Chambers UK Bar and The Legal 500 UK Bar.
 James also sits as a Deputy High Court Judge (Chancery) and as a Recorder of the County Court.
+James is called to the Bar of the Eastern Caribbean Supreme Court, British Virgin Islands

 James has a leading reputation for handling a wide range of restructuring and insolvency matters.
-A client quoted in Chambers UK Bar 2019 describes him as “very good at insolvency – he’s one of the go-tos.
-He’s extremely intelligent and his knowledge of the law in that area is second to none.
-He is good with clients and highly approachable.
-He’s happy to speak to the clients and find a commercial solution.”
+A client quoted in Chambers UK Bar 2024 describes him as “He’s fantastic.
+The sort of person you can pick up the phone to: very responsive, clever and good with clients”.

 James’ work in this area includes:

-- Adams v FS Capital Ltd [2023] EWHC 1649 (Ch) – leading Josh Lewison in a 2-week trial involving trusts, constructive trusts, the meaning of an “insolvent trust” and the application of the decision in Sequana as a matter of Jersey law
+- Adams v FS Capital Ltd [2023] EWHC 1649 (Ch) – leading Josh Lewison in a 2-week trial involving trusts, constructive trusts, assignments, the meaning of an “insolvent trust” and the application of the decision in Sequana as a matter of Jersey law

 - Acting for BVI liquidators in obtaining a recognition order under the Cross-Border Insolvency Regulations 2006 in the context of an international Ponzi scheme